 “The effects were felt 45 minutes after the bite.
 She vomited, had seizures, and her body seized,” Ferlando said.

-Irma was then taken to a nearby hospital but unfortunately passed away soon after arrival.
+Irma was then taken to a nearby hospital but unfortunately passed away soon after her arrival.